Revisiting the Original Night Court Cast: Their Roles Then and Now in the 2023 Revival

 After the show wrapped, Anderson appeared as Dave Berry in the American sitcom television series Dave’s World, which lasted from 1993 to 1997.

 Following that, Anderson moved to New Orleans, where he ran a nightclub called Oswald’s Speakeasy and a magic and curiosity shop called Sideshow.
-Later in life, he left New Orleans for Asheville, North Caroline, where he finally settled down.
+Later in life, he left New Orleans for Asheville, North Carolina, where he finally settled down.

 Anderson passed away in Asheville on April 16, 2018, at the age of 65.
 The cause of death was a stroke due to a severe case of influenza.
 At the time of his death, he is estimated to have had a net worth of $5 million.